jeremydumalig/Clustering/README.md

 *This project was completed as a part of the Advanced Machine Learning elective at the Nueva School (2019).
 NBA players are classified not by the five traditional positions but by a variety of clustering models.
 The full project can be found [here](https://jeremydumalig.com/clustering/).*

+*Packages/Libraries Used : sklearn, pandas, ipywidgets*
-*Packages/Libraries Used : sklearn, pandas, ipywidgets, tidyverse, ggplot, cluster*
+*Packages/Libraries Used : tidyverse, ggplot, cluster*

 <br>